 This covers operations, commercial bidding, media and PR activities.
 He was on the staff of The Railway Magazine for 5 years in which time it won 'magazine of the year' and became, and still is, the largest selling railway title in Britain.
 He enjoyed the title of Chief Correspondent for around a decade and still is a contributor.

 He is now on the editorial team of Railnews, the Industry paper and writes and has pictures published on a regular basis for all the other railway trade press.

 He edited rail.co.uk for five years and during this media career (including working the picture desk at IPC), which spans over 15 years has had litererally thousands of images published both in print and on-line plus numerous articles.

 Half a century of photography!
 Phil Marsh has been taking photographs since 1965 - mainly of railways but also of wildlife, landscapes and the coast.

-The view from the Princes Risborough North Signalbox and its black rabbit and from the heritage diesel train used in the photo courses plus two of the participants.
-A minor mishap from 1968 by Geoff Marsh and James May on Rocket.
+The view from the Princes Risborough North Signalbox and its black rabbit and from a bubblecar at Wainhill.
+Philip has a huge archive of images taken from the driving cab as well as minor mishaps as this one from 1968 by Geoff Marsh and James May on Rocket in Hyde Park.